gjtorikian/panino-docs/README.md

 * Support for Markdown files
 * Creating a separate page for every class
 * Support for proper "`[[ ]]`"-notation linking (_e.g. `[[Class.foo]]` renders to a link wrapped in a `<code>` tag)
-* Adding "shortened" descriptions, truncating the full description into a single sentance
+* Adding "shortened" descriptions, truncating the full description into a single sentence
 * Ability to linkify everything (object types in signatures, return types, e.t.c.)
 * Allowing to specify a URL to retrieve documentation about global objects (like `Array` or `String`)
 * Support for [content references (or conrefs)](http://www.github.com/gjtorikian/markdown_conrefs).
-Conrefs are a way to write a sentance once, and refer to it in multiple locations.
+Conrefs are a way to write a sentence once, and refer to it in multiple locations.
 * Documentation runs through [a test suite](https://github.com/gjtorikian/functional-docs) to ensure the validity of all links and images
 * Support for arbitrary metadata on classes and members (that can be used in templates)
 * Support for arbitrary Markdown-to-HTML page conversion